Italy: World Cup 2014 Team Preview

 Looking ahead to the championships, the Italians are expected the have one of the most experienced squads of any side.
-Figures like Gianluigi Buffon, Andrea Pirlo, Daniele De Rossi and Giorgio Chiellini still make up the core of this side, but youngsters like Lorenzo Insigne, Stephan El Shaarawy and Mattia De Sciglio could be blooded in to give the first XI a revitalized feel.
+Figures like Gianluigi Buffon, Andrea Pirlo, Daniele De Rossi and Giorgio Chiellini still make up the core of this side, but youngsters like Marco Veratti and Mattia De Sciglio could be blooded in to give the first XI a revitalized feel.

-But it’s tough to predict how Italy will get on, as their World Cup record is incredibly unpredictable.
+But it’s tough to predict how Italy will get on, as their World Cup record oscillates wildly.
 Having won the tournament in 2006, their last appearance was farcical.
 The Italians failed to win a game and finished bottom of what was a relatively straightforward group.
-With a squad containing a subtle blend of youth and experience taking shape heading into the 2014 tournament, this time around, the quarterfinals should be the minimum expectancy for Prandelli’s side.
+They have a much more difficult group this time round and despite having failed to win a game this calendar year, they will surely fare better than in 2010.

 Key Player – Andrea Pirlo

 Having earned 107 caps for his country at the time of writing, it seems like Pirlo has been around for an age and at 35-years-old, this looks set to be his last ever major tournament.